 (2012 May blog post)

-Note: Some more links and further information may be added in the future.
+More web links and further information may be added

 In the day-to-day news about oil and gas and gasoline (prices and resources), it seems that no one is giving a perspective on where the oil and gas comes from --- in particular, Mother Earth's limits to oil and gas resources.

-Our fossil fuels are coming from a very thin crust of the earth --- and the liquid fuels are being used at an alarming rate by an exploding world population.
+Our fossil fuels are coming from a very thin crust of the earth --- and the liquid and gas fuels are being used at an alarming rate by an exploding world population.

 The first summer that I worked for Shell Oil Company, I was assigned to a petroleum engineer who was studying seismic data that was being used to look at a possible oil-bearing structure about 15,000 feet deep --- about 3 miles down --- near the igneous rock below the sedimentary rock of this 'slightly humped' structure.